Our Mission, Then

 - Providing food to caretakers of community cats through each of our adoption centers

+We are going the extra mile to remove barriers to adoption!
 The cats who remain on our adoption floor the longest tend to be cats with medical issues.
-Dental surgery, as an example, has long been cited as a barrier to adoption due to cost.
-By completing dental surgeries in house prior to adoption, we have successfully found homes for cats who would have otherwise waited on our adoption floors for a long time.
+By addressing costly procedures such as dental surgery and hyperthyroidism in house prior to adoption, we have successfully found homes for cats who would have otherwise waited on our adoption floors for a long time.

 We Still Have Work To Do…

-Click here to make a donation to support Catvocate programs
+Click here to make a donation to support Catvocate programs.